davidlaprade/davidlaprade.github.io/_posts/2018-11-23-my-biggest-doubt-about-btc.md

 ### The Inevitability of Change

 It might not be obvious why Bitcoin has to continue to change.
-Why couldn't we just freeze the code at some point?
-Halt development altogether?
+If it's so risky to make changes, why couldn't we just freeze the code at some point and halt development altogether?

 Here are a few reasons.